bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 }
 ```

-Styled-components uses the `styled.button` style API combined with template literals to create buttons with styles.
+The styled method uses the `styled.button` style API combined with template literals to create buttons with styles.
 You can see why it's popular.
 With examples like this, it's a beautiful API.

-In contrast, with Emotion we can add styles to an element using the `css` prop much as you'd use the `style` prop.
+In contrast, with the css prop we can add styles much as you'd use the `style` prop.

 ```jsx{6-10}
 /** @jsx jsx */